Sardhendu/Sardhendu.github.io/README.md

     </div>
     <div class="twoColumn">
          <p>
             This project was aimed to experiment and evaluate several Machine Learning algorithms.
-The classification task was to classify whether a locality was high crime zone or low crime zone and the regression task was to predict the crime rate.<br><br>Skills developed: Python, Scikit-learn</br></br>
+The classification task was to classify whether a locality was high crime zone or low crime zone and the regression task was to predict the crime rate.<br><br>Skills developed: Python, Scikit-learn<br><br>
          </p>
     </div>
 </div>